-Sigmund Romberg’s North Africa spectacle The Desert Song “is arguably the best of the group of romantic operettas that found such great success on Broadway” in the 1920s, writes Kurt Gänzl in Musical Theatre on Record.
+Sigmund Romberg’s North Africa spectacle The Desert Song “is arguably the best of the group of romantic operettas that found such great success on Broadway in the 1920s,” writes Kurt Gänzl in Musical Theatre on Record.
 It has been recorded many times over, because every self-respecting leading man wanted to sing the songs of The Red Shadow, and many a lusty soprano wanted to chirp out the tunes written for Margot.
 With a show so popular, it is not surprising that many film versions were made too, the first in 1929 in the early years of sound film.
-Then, two further cinema versions followed, in 1943 Dennis Morgan and Irene Manning starred as the romantic leading team, then, in 1953, the Technicolor extragvaganza starring Gordon MacRae and Kathryn Grayson followed.
+Two further cinema versions followed, in 1943 Dennis Morgan and Irene Manning starred as the romantic leading team, then, in 1953, the Technicolor extragvaganza starring Gordon MacRae and Kathryn Grayson followed.
 (This is not counting TV versions, which also exist.)

 “Due to legal issues with the screenplay and music rights, the 1943 version, along with the 1929 two-strip Technicolor version, cannot be shown on television or released to video,” wrote someone on the International Movie Data Base.
 “It is, however, safely stored in the Turner vaults and hopefully TCM will be able to show it in the future.”
 Well, that future day has arrived, and The Warner Archive Collection has finally released the Morgan/Manning DVD directed by Robert Florey, as well as the restored version of the MacRae/Grayson film which is probably the most familiar because it had been in circulation as a VHS for years.